naelfox/starrise-easy-php-framework/README.md

 # StarRise Framework
 PHP MVC framework with POO
+click on the star to support this project :fa-star-o:
 ------------

 3 pillars of a good project well done are quality, performance and maintainability.

+Aimed at giving support to develop your projects quickly

 ## Template system
 The mustache symbol is {{ }} (double module symbol) which is used both to open and close the template that will apply